trishume/trishume.github.com/_posts/2016-03-24-eye-tracker-reviews-pupil-labs-tobii-eyex-eye-tribe-tobii-x2-30.md

 VM's screen resolution](http://dannyman.toldme.com/2014/05/15/vmware-retina-thunderbolt-constant-resolution/).
 Also if the load gets too high on the VM sometimes the tracker will stop and take a couple seconds before it automatically restarts, this is only an issue in VMs and can be mostly avoided by running no other programs on the Windows VM.

-**Edit 2016/11/14:** Tobii has now announced the [Eye Tracker 4C](https://tobiigaming.com/eye-tracker-4c/) which is their new consumer eye tracker.
-It includes an ASIC for on-device processing which lowers CPU load and only needs USB 2.0 bandwidth.
-This probably solves the USB 3.0 VM crashing issues I experienced.
-It also has head tracking, but I have no idea how accurate it is.
-I may get one when it comes out, if so I'll write about it here.

 #### Pros:
 - Extremely robust to head motion: your calibration will last practically forever.
 You can move your head around as much as you want and still maintain decent (2-3 degrees accuracy) tracking.
   This means you don't have to calibrate every time you sit down, just keep your one calibration for an arbitrarily long time.
 The magnetic mount is extremely repeatable so it doesn't need to be recalibrated.